Sérgio Silva (Portuguese footballer): Indonesia

 On 22 August 2021, Silva signed a one-year contract with Indonesian Liga 1 club Arema on a free transfer.
 Sérgio made his league debut in a 1–1 draw against PSM Makassar on 5 September 2021 as a substitute for Dedik Setiawan in the 46th minute.
-He scored his first goal on 30 July 2022, which lead to the 2–1 victory against PSIS at Kanjuruhan Stadium.
+He scored his first goal on 30 July 2022, which lead to the 2–1 victory against PSIS Semarang at Kanjuruhan Stadium.